Complete Rules of Physics Brawl Online

 Competition environment

-• The competition is online in a competition environment, which you can access from the Physics Brawl Online website.
-The link to the competition environment will be also sent to the contestants by email.
+• The competition is held exclusively online via the competition environment accessible via the Physics Brawl Online website..
+The link to the competition environment will also be sent to the contestants by email.

 • Teams send the results directly via the competition environment.
-Results sent by other means (email, etc.) will not be accepted.
+Results sent by other means (e.g., by email) will not be accepted.

-• Official announcements from the organizers will be communicated via the online board, in exceptionally also by email.
-The teams are required to watch the online board.
+• Official announcements from the organizers will be communicated via the online board, only exceptionally by email.
+The teams are obliged to follow the online board.

-• During the competition, the up-to-date scores of all teams are accessible.
-However, these will be hidden 20 minutes before the end of the competition.
+• The live results of all teams are displayed during the competition.
+However, they will be hidden 20 minutes before the end of the competition.

 DESCRIPTION OF THE COMPETITION